The canonical ring of a stacky curve

+\begin{remark} It would be desirable to extend Lemma~\ref{lem:chischemisom} to an isomorphism on the level of stacks by taking a more refined version of the canonical ring and taking advantage of the stacky structure of the ambient weighted projective space. \end{remark}

-\begin{example} The moduli stack $X_0(N)_{k}$ (with $(\Char k, N) = 1$) is \emph{not} a stacky curve---it has a uniform $\mu_2$ stabilizer, which follows from either the moduli interpretation or the construction as the quotient $[X(N)_{k}/\Gamma_0(N)]$ as in Deligne--Rapoport \cite{DeligneRapoport}.
+\begin{example} The moduli stack $X_0(N)_{k}$ (with $\gcd(\Char k, N) = 1$) is \emph{not} a stacky curve---it has a uniform $\mu_2$ stabilizer, as is clear either from either the moduli interpretation (noting that $-1$ is an automorphism of every point) or the construction as the quotient $[X(N)_{k}/\Gamma_0(N)]$ (noting that $-I \in \Gamma_0(N)$ acts trivially) as in Deligne--Rapoport \cite{DeligneRapoport}.
 Its rigidification $X_0(N)_{\C} \thickslash \mu_2$ is a stacky curve with signature